 In our last blog, we revealed how customers crave speed, convenience, and emotional empathy when interacting with their favorite brands.
 This is a paradox that threatens the status quo of today’s contact center.

 These double-edged customer expectations also present a unique opportunity to empower agents and enhance CX.
+The time is now to win the tug-of-war with contact center technology.
 In this blog, we throw the spotlight on technology and how to use it effectively, adding the human touch to digital interactions.

-Just as customer expectations reflect a stark contrast of needs and wants, there are conflicting views about how technology supports agents in the contact center.
-While 45% of agents say they have the right technology and just 9% say technology is holding them back, 40% of agents claim ‘lack of tools’ is the most common reason they are unable to solve a customer’s problem.
+Just as customer expectations reflect a stark contrast of needs and wants, there are conflicting views about how contact center technology supports agents in the contact center.
+In fact, 45% of agents say they have the right technology and just 9% say technology is holding them back.
+On top of that, 40% of agents claim ‘lack of tools’ is the most common reason they are unable to solve a customer’s problem.

 Contact centers can adopt technology strategies to help humanize their digital-first customer interactions.
 Here is our 3-point checklist:

-Meanwhile, desktop analytics showed agents were not using the Global Positioning System (GPS) locator tool as often as they should, relying instead on asking members questions to establish their location.
+Meanwhile, desktop analytics showed agents were not using the Global Positioning System (GPS) locator tool as often as they should.
+Instead, they relied on asking members questions to establish their location.
 This analytics intelligence guided the organization to ramp up agent training on the GPS toolkit.
-As a result, AAA Northeast’s contact center leaders were able to increase awareness and clarity regarding safety procedures, reduce Average Handle Time (AHT) and improve the customer experience.
+As a result, AAA Northeast’s contact center leaders were able to increase awareness and clarity regarding safety procedures.
+This reduced average handle time (AHT) and improved the customer experience.